What is TIBC?

 Low TIBC: what does it mean?

-A low TIBC result means you have fewer transport proteins available, or your "delivery trucks" are already mostly full.
+A low TIBC result means you have fewer transport proteins available.

 Common reasons for low levels include: